William Hodges Mann: Early and family life

 Born in Williamsburg, Virginia on July 30, 1843, to John and Mary Hunter Bowers Mann.
 Mann had an older brother, Edwin Murray Mann (1840–1885) who was born in Delaware County, New York and who also became a Virginia judge, but in Petersburg after the American Civil War.
 Their father died and their mother remarried, to a man named Trotter, whom she survived, dying in 1893.
 William Mann attended Williamsburg Academy locally, then Brownsburg Academy, a private Presbyterian high school in Brownsburg, Rockbridge County, Virginia in the Shenandoah Valley.

-He married twice, first to Sallie Fitzgerald Mann (1845–1882) and later to Etta Edloe Donnan Mann (1861–1960), who bore his sons Stewart Donnan Mann (1886–1889) and William Hodges Mann (1890–1953).
+He married twice, first to Sallie Fitzgerald Mann (1845–1882) and later to Etta Edloe Donnan Mann (1861–1960), with whom he had two children: Stewart Donnan Mann (1886–1889) and William Hodges Mann Jr. (1890–1953).

 American Civil War

 When he was 16, Mann became Deputy Clerk of Nottoway County, Virginia in Southside Virginia.
 He left to return to Williamsburg and on April 20, 1861, enlisted as a private in Company E of the 12th Virginia Infantry the day after his brother Edward Murry Mann enlisted in the same unit and two days before their brother John Mann (a deputy clerk in the Petersburg Court) enlisted, all as the Civil War.
 All survived the war, and John Mann was discharged at the end of July 1861 to resume his clerical duties.
 Initially, the 12th Virginia guarded the vital Norfolk naval yard and port, and the city of Petersburg (an important rail hub and transshipment point).
-In 1862, responding to the federal Peninsular Campaign, the 12th Virginia became part of "Mahone's Brigade" (named for William Mahone in Longstreet's Corps in the Army of Northern Virginia.
+In 1862, responding to the federal Peninsular Campaign, the 12th Virginia became part of "Mahone's Brigade" (named for William Mahone in Longstreet's Corps) in the Army of Northern Virginia.
 It then participated in several major campaigns.
 Mann was severely injured during its first significant combat, the Battle of Seven Pines, on June 1, 1862, and during his recovery, he briefly served as a clerk in the Confederate Treasury department in Richmond.
 Mann later became a scout behind enemy lines and was captured by Union forces in 1863, but escaped, and served again during the federal Siege of Petersburg.
 Upon partially recovering from his wounds, Mann resumed his office as Deputy Clerk in Nottoway County as the war ended.